 Long before I knew what a Tarot deck was, I saw pictures in my mind’s eye.
-As a child, I often had very vivid dreams, and on rare occasions, still do.
-In the late 1970s, I wandered into Evangelical Christianity where insight, prophecy or clairvoyance was frowned upon.
-Obediently, with a few exceptions, I did my best to ignore anything supernatural which I might otherwise have paid attention to.
+As a child, I often witnessed colorful shapes in the dark corners of my room, saw the faces of entities speaking thoughts into my mind, or envisioned animals standing on the staircase, guarding me from harm.
+In the late 1970s, I wandered into Evangelical Christianity where intuition and clairvoyance are frowned upon.
+Obediently, with a few exceptions, I did my best to ignore anything ‘supernatural’ which I might otherwise have paid attention to.

-In January of 1995, the door to my inner sight reopened through an inrush of Spirit.
-For a time I was able to summon an intuitive picture of anyone I saw at will.
+In January of 1995, the door of my inner sight (a.k.a. the Third Eye) awakened through an in-rush of Spirit, and for a time I was able to summon at will some intuitive insight into anyone I met.
 I even occasionally received information regarding future events that eventually came to pass.
-However, I instinctively knew that to ‘read’ someone without their knowledge or permission was an act of energetic invasion.
-And so, once again, I capped the lid on my intuitive gifting.
-For another twenty years I squelched any ability to see anything through my third eye.
+However, I instinctively knew that ‘reading’ someone without their knowledge or permission was an act of energetic invasion.
+And so, for another twenty years I closed my inner eyelids down tight, effectively turning off any ability I had to perceive beyond the natural plane.

 As tragic as that last sentence sounds, let me assure you that the time I spent ‘in darkness’ was not in vain.
 There is a verse from the Bible that persistently arises in me from time to time: